-This review received a joint submission by 3 patient groups, the Lung Health Foundation (LHF), Lung Cancer Canada (LCC), and the Canadian Cancer Survivor Network (CCSN).
-The input was based on information collected by the LHF from individuals living with lung cancer, conducting 3 interviews with patients from Ottawa, Vancouver and Toronto who had experience with pembrolizumab and gathering 33 responses to an online survey available between June 2023 to June 2024.
+This review received a joint submission by 3 patient groups, LHF, LCC, and CCSN.
+The input was based on information collected by LHF from individuals living with lung cancer, which was gathered from 3 interviews with patients from Ottawa, Vancouver, and Toronto who had experience with pembrolizumab, as well as 33 responses to an online survey available between June 2023 and June 2024.

-Survey respondents reported similar symptoms and challenges due to their lung cancer, some of which included: fatigue (53%), shortness of breath (50%), cough (23%), and pain (20%).
+The survey respondents reported similar symptoms and challenges from their lung cancer, some of which included fatigue (53%), shortness of breath (50%), cough (23%), and pain (20%).
 Most respondents indicated that living with lung cancer negatively impacts their emotional well-being through feelings of isolation, challenges with symptom management, and perceived burden on caregivers and family.
-Disease aspects that were most important to responders to control included improved management of disease symptoms, as well as pain and side effects from therapy.
+The disease aspects that were most important to responders to control included improved management of disease symptoms, as well as pain and side effects from therapy.
 Patients who previously received surgery reported experiencing deconditioning and chronic fatigue, and medication side effects included extreme itching that affects sleep, brain fog, fatigue, nausea, vomiting, mood changes, diminished appetite, weight loss, hair loss, anemia, and neuropathy.
-These patients also experienced challenges accessing some therapies due to high treatment costs, as well as difficulty navigating the healthcare system and locating disease information and support.
-The input also noted concerns from patients on targeted therapy as to their ability to access the next line of treatment if or when their current therapy stops working.
+These patients also experienced challenges accessing some therapies due to high treatment costs, as well as difficulty navigating the health care system and locating disease information and support.
+The input also noted concerns from patients on targeted therapy related to their ability to access the next line of treatment if or when their current therapy stops working.

-Respondents indicated that key treatment outcomes to consider when evaluating new therapies include stopping or slowing disease progression with minimal side effects, and effectiveness in advanced disease.
+The respondents indicated that key treatment outcomes to consider when evaluating new therapies include stopping or slowing disease progression with minimal side effects and effectiveness in advanced disease.
 Three LHF interviewees had experience with pembrolizumab, though these patients did not fall into the eligible population of the current indication under review, which is limited to stage IB (T2a ≥ 4 cm), II, or IIIA.
-One interviewee with epidermal growth factor receptor (EGFR)-positive, stage 4 lung cancer was taking pembrolizumab in combination with chemotherapy, though it was unclear if the interviewees with NSCLC were taking pembrolizumab similarly or as monotherapy.
-One patient discontinued pembrolizumab after 19 months due to progression, while another experienced sufficient tumor shrinkage and inactivity to discontinue pembrolizumab after 3 years, before re-initiating shortly after upon tumor reactivation.
-After re-initiation of pembrolizumab, the patient's tumors have once again decreased in size.
-Side effects reported by these patients included nausea, fatigue, muscle soreness, constipation, diarrhea, and worsening of their diabetes, eczema, and liver enzymes.
+One interviewee with EGFR-positive, stage IV lung cancer was taking pembrolizumab in combination with chemotherapy, though it was unclear if the interviewees with NSCLC were taking pembrolizumab similarly or as monotherapy.
+One patient discontinued pembrolizumab after 19 months due to progression, while another experienced sufficient tumour shrinkage and inactivity to discontinue pembrolizumab after 3 years, before reinitiating shortly after upon tumour reactivation.
+After reinitiation of pembrolizumab, the patient's tumours have once again decreased in size.
+The side effects reported by these patients included nausea, fatigue, muscle soreness, constipation, diarrhea, and worsening of their diabetes, eczema, and liver enzymes.
 Patients did not feel these side effects impeded their ability to participate in activities of daily living or exercise and overall reported experiencing improved quality of life while on therapy.